With over 125,000km of rivers and streams, wherever you are in Scotland, you’ll be close to a river.

 • A blueprint for Scotland-wide delivery, underpinned by strong evidence and open data

-• A Centre of Excellence promoting knowledge exchange from existing leaders
+• A Digital Centre of Excellence promoting knowledge exchange from existing leaders